The Different Versions of the Raspberry Pi

 The Raspberry Pi is a very capable, affordable, and small single-board computer developed by the Raspberry Pi Foundation in the United Kingdom.

-Since the original version of the Raspberry Pi was released back in April of 2012, there have been 15 different versions released.
+Since the original version of the Raspberry Pi was released back in April of 2012, there have been over 15 different versions released.

 Below, we will go through the released variants of the Raspberry Pi and briefly explore what made each of these different.